• Request Info

 Give now

+More relevant today than ever before, the humanities are a vibrant territory of research about human cultures and values.
+The humanities and arts are evident when we see a sublime landscape and try to communicate its spiritual power; when we ask about the meaning of life; when we encounter new languages, cultures, and customs; when we ask about the history behind our present realities; when we seek to defend democracy in a complex global context.
 The arts and humanities explain us to ourselves.
 They connect us to our ancestors and encourage us to understand our historical past; they help to make sense of the politics, changing values, and contexts of the present; they enable us to imagine the future.
 They connect us to the good, the beautiful, and the true in all fields of human endeavor and help us to see the infinite variety and possibility offered by the world.

-Support The Humanities Center
+Support the Denbo Center

 Big Orange Give Zoomathon